conceptsandtraining/doil/README.md

 1. you can remove the downloaded folder afterwards
 1. check `doil help` for available commands and further instructions

-## Update (currently not available)
+## Update
-The update command will have a comeback in the following releases.

-Because **doil** now uses PHP after the conversion, we recommend completely removing an already installed **doil** from the system.
+If you use a **doil** version older than 20221110, we recommend completely removing an already installed **doil** from the system.
 This includes already installed instances.
 After that, you can proceed to the Installation section.